namshi/namshi.github.com/source/team/index.markdown

     his Bachelor’s in Information Technology from Gujarat University.
 His goal at Namshi is to turn data into information, and information into insights.

-*   ##<div id="Prabeesh K">Prabeesh K</div>
-    {% img left team /images/prabeesh.png Prabeesh K %}
-    **Prabeesh K** is Junior Data Engineer at Namshi.
-He is a Open Source enthusiast from Kerala and has been very busy at BI desk since he joined last July 2014 with new APIs implementation and Google Biq Query.
-    Moreover, he has contributed to two major open source Big Data projects namely Apache Spark and Apache Storm.
-    That passion spills over in the form of technical blogs on which he works during his free time.
-Knowing about the trends in the data science, signing up and auditing online courses on Coursera, udacity, edx, MOOCS in general are some of his other avocations.

 *   ##<div id="Sarah Mujeeb">Sarah Mujeeb</div>
     {% img left team /images/sarah.png Sarah Mujeeb %}